Exclusive offer of free registration for first 100 Training Providers and 50% off on CPD Endorsement

 Conclusion

-Continuing Professional Development and Continuing Professional Education both are important for ongoing learning; however, there are major differences.
+Continuing Professional Development (CPD) and Continuing Professional Education (CPE) both are important for ongoing learning; however, there are major differences.